togwand/nixos/README.md

 My NixOS configurations and options

 #### TODO
-1. Change the options that depend on other programs to be in the same directory as the environment that used the other program (example hyprland uses firefox then move that option and similar ones to the directory of an environment instead of the main hyprland module, only hyprland only options in the hyprland module)
-2. Test and add more nix options to all modules
+1. Test and add more nix options to all modules
-3. Make a comfy live config
+2. Make a comfy live config
-4. Make a server config type
+3. Make a server config type

 ## Desktop
-Persistent NixOS for daily drive desktops with user-grade hardware
+Persistent NixOS for daily drive desktops with user-grade hardware (and a latin american keyboard)

 ### stale
 For gaming and dev (and of course, game dev) on a 2020 computer